the aesthetic is proletarianized

 II.

-You know what, maybe liberalism doesn’t depend on a worldview.
+Why is this condition not seen?
+Perhaps one reason is that the ideology of liberalist notions of social reality themselves to not depend on a worldview.
 Roland Barthes is right when he says what distinguishes the bourgeoisie is that they disavow themselves as a class.
 Once the ruling class disavows their status as a ruling class, we’ve all entered into the downward spiral that has brought us to the proletarianization of the aesthetic.

 III.